Photos (Apple)

 Photos is a photo management and editing application developed by Apple.
-It was released as a bundled app in iOS 8 on September 17, 2014—replacing the Camera Roll—and released as a bundled app to OS X Yosemite users in the 10.10.3 update on April 8, 2015.
+It was released as a bundled app in iPhone OS 1, and released as a bundled app to OS X Yosemite users in the 10.10.3 update on April 8, 2015, replacing iPhoto and Aperture.
 It was released for tvOS 10 on September 13, 2016.
+With the introduction of the Apple Vision Pro at WWDC 2023 on June 5, 2023, the Photos app came to visionOS.

 History

-In June 2014, Apple announced its plan to discontinue the applications iPhoto and Aperture, to be replaced by a new application, Photos, at some point in 2015.
-Photos was included with OS X Yosemite 10.10.3, released as a free update to users on April 8, 2015.
+In June 2014, Apple announced its plan to discontinue the applications iPhoto and Aperture, to be replaced by a new application, Photos, in 2015.
+The app was included with OS X Yosemite 10.10.3, released as a free update to users on April 8, 2015.

 On September 13, 2016, the app was later included in tvOS 10.

+With the introduction of the Apple Vision Pro on the WWDC 2023 on June 5, 2023, the Photos app came to visionOS.

+With iOS 18 and iPadOS 18, the Photos app received a comprehensive redesign at WWDC 2024, marking its biggest feature update since its introduction.
+The goal of the redesign was to improve usability, simplify library organization, and provide new AI-powered features.
+The previous structure with separate tabs such as “Library,” “Albums,” and “For You” was replaced by a unified, scrollable view.
+When users open the app, they first see their entire library in a compact grid.
+As they scroll further, automatically generated collections appear, organized thematically by people, pets, locations, or events.
+These collections can be individually customized, sorted, or pinned.
+The search function has been significantly improved and now supports natural language input, such as “Me with ice cream” or “Cat in a box.”
+Both photos and videos are searched, with specific scenes within videos being identifiable.
+Because of the integration with Apple Intelligence, enhanced editing tools are available.
+These include a new “Clean Up” tool that removes distracting objects from images, as well as a feature that automatically creates memories from photos and videos based on simple descriptive text.

 Features

 Photos is intended to be less complex than its professional predecessor, Aperture.
 Through version 4.0 (released with macOS 10.14 Mojave) the Photos app organized photos by "moment", as determined using combination of the time and location metadata attached to the photo.
 Starting in version 5.0 (released in 2019 with macOS 10.15 Catalina), photos can instead be browsed by year, month, or day.